processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 Restore Mnesia database from a text dump file

 Restore immediately.
 This is not recommended for big databases, as it will consume much time, memory and processor.
-In that case it's preferable to use [install_fallback](/developer/ejabberd-api/admin-api/#backup[backup] and http://./#install-fallback).
+In that case it's preferable to use [backup](/developer/ejabberd-api/admin-api/#backup) API and [install_fallback](/developer/ejabberd-api/admin-api/#install-fallback) API.

 __Arguments:__